wiresboy-exe/nodestream/README.md

 Node stream is an easy to use open scoure application that allows people to stream using OBS to a server

-To setup download this as a zip file or remix it on glitch!
+To setup download this as a zip file or remix it on glitch! (or just clone it)

 __Downloading__